ImpGuard/heimer/docs/specs.md

 Examples
 ========

-A couple of examples are listed here showcasing the abilities of the Heimer Script and the flexibility of the Format File.
+A couple of examples are listed here showcasing the abilities of the InstaParse Script and the flexibility of the Format File.

 Graph Parser